JonathanHelianthicusDoe/notes_on_toontown_strategy/stun_hygiene/README.md

   - Gags (and possibly other disposable resources as well).
   - Laff.
-- When a gag has an uncomfortably low hit-chance (which may just mean that it has a hit-chance below 95%, or the threshold may be looser), it is high likely &mdash; even in general &mdash; that you can do something to fix it.
+- When a gag has an uncomfortably low hit-chance (which may just mean that it has a hit-chance below 95%, or the threshold may be looser), it is highly likely &mdash; even in general &mdash; that you can do something to fix it.

 This seems to imply that we have no choice but to pay close attention to